z0rc/dotfiles/README.md

 ## Neovim Version

-Neovim configuration is tested with latest released Neovim version only.
-At the moment of writing it's version 0.11.
+Neovim configuration is tested with latest Neovim release only.

 ## Vim Version